Wat we will do

 What we will do

-We intend to publish the results of the pilot trial in Kenya in a peer-reviewed scientific journal towards the end of 2017 and will also disseminate the results through social media channels to increase uptake of the approach.
+We intend to publish the results of the pilot trial in Tanzania in a peer-reviewed scientific journal in 2020 and will also disseminate the results through social media channels to increase uptake of the approach.

 At the source

 Irrigated rice fields provide ideal breeding sites for malaria mosquitoes, sometimes producing thousands of mosquitoes per hectare.
 A female malaria mosquito can live 30-40 days and produce 50-200 eggs during her lifetime.
 These eggs turn into larvae and later pupae and after 7-14 days (depending on the temperature of the water) become adult mosquitoes.

 We will spray fields with a biological control product called Aquatain AMF.
 Total impact consists of a monomolecular film (PDMS).
 This results in a reduction of the water surface tension making the mosquitoes drown or unable to breathe.

 Aquatain AMF of the Australian company Aquatain is a product that is allowed for use in drinking water and is completely harmless to non-target organisms and does not affect the growth of rice.
 It is already used in mosquito control in many countries.

 The way to use Total Impact over large areas?
 Drones!

 Drones form the perfect solution for two problems with larval control: The difficulties of treating large tracts of land on foot and the high costs of flying helicopters or spray aircraft (generally $ 1000/hour).
 Efficient in use and affordable: The new options provided by drones.

 Thanks to our partner DJI it will be possible to execute this project in Kenya.